-I stood back and marvelled at this truly fine example of a shantytown.
+I stood back and marvelled at this truly fine example of the rural homes of the developing world.
 It was absolutely bloody awesome.
 Before the idea was thought of, every man and his dog wondered how our 12,000 refugee intake would work here in Australia.
 Europe, with the influx of over a million refugees, was really struggling.
 What to do with a mere 12,000 was a cinch when we as a nation started to think about it.
 Now other countries are looking at Australia’s example and really taking note.

 It took just one person, a decorated Vietnam Veteran called Bernie Davidson, to write a letter to a couple of the major newspapers stating his ideas and voilà, a ground swell began that just kept growing.
 Bernie wasn’t the most articulate bloke, but after decades spent in and out of hospitals and rehabilitation centres he reckoned he knew how to put his feelings into a story in the form of a simple letter.
 He felt that he’d wasted a fair chunk of his life already, so he was poised to do something monumental.
 Bernie was a delightful fellow, always the first to lend a helping hand wherever it was needed.
 Ironically he only had one, as his left hand had been blown off during his time in the jungles of Vietnam in the 1960’s.
 Along with many other Vietnam Veterans, he suffered from post-traumatic stress disorder and for years many things in his life had been a struggle, but he was usually able to put his problems aside if there was someone in real need.
 He mentioned nothing about his disability in the letter to the newspapers though.
 Instead he called on Vietnam Vets and other interested parties to come forward if they liked what was contained in his letter and help his dream come true.